-To minimize the number of sleeping subscribers on your site, you need to act fast.
+To minimise the number of sleeping subscribers on your site, you need to act fast.
 Over half of your annual subscribers and nearly two-thirds of monthly subscribers will cancel in the first year if they become inactive.
-Your mission as a publisher is to incentivize those subscribers so they remain engaged.
-That’s why onboarding programs are so helpful to minimize churn and boost customer lifetime value.
+Your mission as a publisher is to incentivise those subscribers so they remain engaged.
+That’s why onboarding programs are so helpful to minimise churn and boost customer lifetime value.
 Use programs like guided tutorials and onsite benefits promotion to showcase all of the capabilities a new subscriber can access using their account.
 These programs not only drive user engagement, but they’ll also create habitual patterns that keep subscribers engaged on your site.

 The COVID-19 retention bump endured thanks to annual subscriptions

 Given the volume of new subscriptions early in the pandemic, many publishers expected lower retention rates and higher churn as the year went on.
-However, those fears never materialized.
+However, those fears never materialised.
 We found that users who became subscribers between March and July of 2020 retained at much higher rates than those who became subscribers prior to the declaration of the pandemic.